bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We parked at Spray Lakes day-use area and started up the trail.
 We soon left the trail and headed to the northwest ridge.
 After hiking 4.2 km, we reached the summit of Red Ridge where I took the above panorama.
 Sitting at 2650 m, 920 m above the trailhead, however, it wouldn't be the highest point we reached.

 We continued along the ridge, hoping to reach the west ridge of Mount Bogart, but we ran into an insurmountable cliff band.
-We ended up on a high point (221408) that was 150 m higher than Red Ridge.
+We ended up on a high point (221408) 150 m higher than Red Ridge.
 Unable to continue, we dropped down to the alpine basin below and followed the valley north of Red Ridge out.
 We finished the trip by walking back on the road to the parking lot.

 We couldn't continue on to the west ridge as I had hoped, but Red Ridge turned out to be a delightful hike in its own right!
 It's such a gentle grade that we returned to climb it as a snowshoe ascent.